Table of Contents

 A juicer separates the fibre from the rest of the fruit or vegetables.
 This leaves only the juice for you to drink.
 The remaining fibre pulp is discarded.
 This means that with the help of a juicer you can pack more fruit or veggies in per cup and you get all your vitamins and nutrients in the most easily digestible form.

 When you extract the juice from your fruit and veggies, you leave all of the indigestible fibrous pulp behind.
 The vitamin and mineral packed juice is easily absorbed by your body so the goodness goes straight to where you need it.

 The juicing process removes a lot of the bulk from your drink, so you can pack the vitamins and nutrients from a lot more fruits and vegetables into the same sized glass.

 The liquid content of the juice is easy on your digestive system because the fibre has been removed.
 If you have digestive problems then this can be a great way to give your system a break without missing out on any essential nutrients.

 A blender processes everything you put into it; there is no fibrous pulp to be thrown away at the end.
 If you are worried about the ‘waste’ when using a juicer then a blender might feel more comfortable.

 The fibre in the drink slows down digestion so that energy is released slowly and evenly.
 This prevents sugar highs and lows and means that you will feel full for longer after drinking it.

-The fibre from fruits and vegetables works its way through your digestive system, acting like a broom that sweeps it clean.
+The fiber from fruits and vegetables works its way through your digestive system, acting like a broom that sweeps it clean.
 This helps to remove toxins and encourages regular elimination.
 If you’d like to get started with blending, be sure to see our review of the best bullet blender under 100.
-In this article we discuss the major brands and their difference.
+In this article, we discuss the major brands and their difference.